-Child support in Arizona is determined using Arizona’s Child Support Guidelines.
+Child support in Scottsdale is determined using Arizona’s Child Support Guidelines.
 The Guidelines provide a framework for determining a monthly monetary obligation that one parent pays to the other to ease the financial burden associated with caring for the children.
 There are several factors that are considered in determining who pays child support and how much.
 However, the two factors that most heavily influence the amount of child support that is to be paid are the income of the parties and the amount of parenting time each parent has.

 The first step in calculating child support is to determine each parent’s income.
 This is typically determined by both parties filling out an Affidavit of Financial Information (AFI).
 The AFI requires each parent to provide the full disclosure of his or her income, expenses and other financial obligations.
 Each parent is required to provide current pay stubs, W-2s and tax information, where applicable.
 The AFI becomes the basis for determining each parent’s income for purposes of calculating child support.
 You and your spouse should include income from the following sources:

 - Unemployment insurance benefits

 Keep in mind that this is not an exhaustive list, so consult your family law attorney to learn what income sources will need to be included.